 Other Significant Movements of the 50s Art Scene

-There are many art movements had started in 1950s and reached its peek in decades after.
-Notably the most important movement was abstract expressionism, but it influenced the many art practices wordwide, like modern sculpture, pop art, neo dada, art informel and lyrical abstraction.
-All these styles was deeply rooted in the fact that Abstract Expressionism was massively present within the art scene and art education in 1950s, which was, as we said politically motivated as contrapunkt to the Soviet realism.
+There are many art movements had started in the 1950s and reached their peak in decades after.
+Notably, the most important movement was abstract expressionism, but it influenced the many art practices worldwide, like Modern sculpture, Pop Art, Neo-dada, Art Informel, and Lyrical Abstraction.
+All these styles were deeply rooted in the fact that Abstract Expressionism was massively present within the 1950s art scene and art education, which was, as we said politically motivated as contrapunkt to the Soviet realism.

 Modern Sculpture in 1950s